 An employer that elects to pay all or a portion of its employees’ premiums must give written notice at least one pay period before change in its elected payment.

-Basic requirements of a private plan include the following:
+Basic requirements of a voluntary plan include the following:

 Yes.
 While the WA PFML law creates certain paid benefits for leave because of an employee’s own health condition or for covered caregiving reasons, the WA PFML law is not intended to replace benefits provided by employers through Short Term Disability (STD) plans and programs.
 It is important to know that cancelling STD benefits could leave your employees unprotected if they become disabled for these reasons: